kubesphere/website/content/en/docs/application-store/external-apps/deploy-gitlab.md

    ![search-secret](/images/docs/appstore/external-apps/deploy-gitlab/search-secret.PNG)

-2. Click the Secret to go to its detail page, and then click the eye icon in the upper right corner to view the password.
+2. Click the Secret to go to its detail page, and then click the eye icon in the upper-right corner to view the password.
 Make sure you copy it.

    ![click-eye-icon](/images/docs/appstore/external-apps/deploy-gitlab/click-eye-icon.PNG)